guyhth/home-assistant-hyena/README.md

 ## Disclaimer

+This is an unofficial, community-developed Home Assistant integration for Hyena e-bikes.
+It is not affiliated with or endorsed by Hyena or its software vendors.

 This integration is provided "as is" without warranty of any kind, express or implied.
 The author is not responsible for any damage, data loss, or other issues that may arise from using this integration.
 Use at your own risk.

 ### AI-assisted development